After knowing all these amazing Purslane Benefits, you’d be tempted to know How To Grow Purslane In Containers for sure!

 Did you know purslane is a succulent?
 Learn about other edible succulents here!

-To begin, Purslane is a highly nutritious spinach substitute.
-The weed works particularly well when mixed with salads and sandwiches.
+Purslane tastes great when mixed with salads and sandwiches.
 Besides safeguarding the eater from heart diseases and related complications such as stroke, this herb is also an awesome source of healthy proteins.

-2. Higher Amount of Omega-3 Fatty Acids than any other Leafy Vegetable
+2. More Omega-3 Fatty Acids than Any Other Leafy Vegetable

 3. Amazing Source of Essential Vitamins & Antioxidants